-For some of us, winter is a long season.
 Snowshoeing is a fun way to burn calories and get around safely when the weather goes south.
-The snowshoes I swear by are the All Terrains from ENKEEO.
-These lightweight snowshoes can get you places where other models fail.
-They work well on trails and off, and can handle steep inclines and descents.
-There are a few snowshoes aside from the All Terrains that stand out from the pack.
-Whether you're looking for a pair for your kids or yourself, these are the models that score big points with me.
+The snowshoes I swear by are from FLASHTEK.
+These lightweight snowshoes get you places where other models fail.
+They work well on trails and off, and handle hilly inclines and descents without trouble.
+There are a few snowshoes aside from the FLASHTEKs that stand out from the pack.
+Whether you're looking for a pair for your kids or yourself, these are the best snowshoes your money can buy.

 - Best for Steep Terrain: Wildhorn Outfitters Sawtooth

 I tend to take my snowshoes over all types of terrain, especially when I'm traveling.
-If you're anything like me, you want a pair of shoes that can do well in fluffy, powdery snow, and the deep and heavy stuff.
-The All-Terrain snowshoes from ENKEEO are lightweight enough to log long hours in the backcountry, and they have sticky crampons for aggressive traction when going up and down hills and mountainsides.
+If you're anything like me, you want a pair of shoes that do well in powdery snow and the deep, heavy stuff.
+The FLASHTEK Terrain shoes are streamlined in design and have an upturned rounded tail, so they work on light snow on flat ground with light snow and while climbing up steep hills over heavy snow.

 - Wide variety of sizes available

 - Good flotation in most conditions

 - Easy to adjust bindings